josh-jacobson/lambda-lecture-notes/3-2-advanced-state-mangement/2-redux.md

 In effect the interface becomes somewhat similar to how we managed state before learning about reducers and all of these additional abstractions.
 Our component receives the most up-to-date values from the store as props, and to update the store we just call functions that are also passed in as props.

-Now that you know what connect does, let's revel in its (admittedly confusing) higher-order-function format:
+Now that you know what connect does, let's revel in its (admittedly confusing) HOC format:
 ```javascript
 // before adding connect: export default Title;
 export default connect(mapStateToProps,mapDispatchToProps)(Title);
 ```

-The return value of `connect` is a higher order component (defined above), which we then invoke on our Title component in order to "enhance" it with the ability to interact with the Redux store.
-All of this functional programming stuff can get confusing, so just remember the key idea that we're **connect**ing commponents so that they can communicate with the store.
+`connect` is itself a  a higher order function that *returns* a higher order component Then we immediately invoke the returned HOC on our Title component in order to "enhance" it with the ability to interact with the Redux store.
+So technically `connect` is only called once, not twice.
+The second function call, taking `Title` as argument, is invoking the return value of `connect` as an anonymous function.
+If this feels like Inception to you, you're not alone.
+Don't worry about the specifics too much!
+Just remember the key idea here: **we are `connect`ing commponents so that they can communicate with the store.**

 Once we've written this boilerplate code, most of the complexity is abstracted away and each component is enhanced with this convenient interface for communicating with the store:
 * Application state relevant to the component get passed in as props (updated with every application state change)